nanjiangshu/proq3/README.md

 If you are using the deep learning version of the predictor (-deep option), then your output files will have columns ProQ2D, ProQRosCenD, ProQRosFAD and ProQ3D which correspond to deep learning version scores.

-If you are only interested in ProQ3/ProQ3D scores, you can simply use the 4th column in [pdb-model].proq3.local and [pdb-model].proq3.global files.
+If you are only interested in ProQ3/ProQ3D scores, you can simply use the 4th column in [pdb-model].proq3(d).sscore.local and [pdb-model].proq3(d).sscore.global files.

+Since version v3.2 ProQ3D also is able to predict CAD-score, lDDT and TM-score quality measures (-quality).
+The output of these predictions are stored in [pdb-model].proq3d.[quality-measure].local and [pdb-model].proq3d.[quality-measure].global files.
+These files will have only two columns: ProQ2D and ProQ3D predictions.

 IMPORTANT NOTE: ProQ3/ProQ3D is a regression based method.
 When training the method we used only values between 0 and 1 as our target quality measure.
                 However, there is no guarantee that the predicted value will be between 0 and 1.
 Occasionally, it can predict values slightly below 0 or slightly above 1.